Number of Jobs

 |The 100 Best Jobs||#54|

-"The most important skills include leadership, writing, public speaking, ethical decision-making, communications, and training and instructional design," says Keith Darcy, executive director of the Ethics and Compliance Officers Association (ECOA).
+Most compliance officers have college degrees – many in accounting, business or finance – though not all jobs require a degree.
+Specific job requirements vary greatly, and many positions require certification and regular retraining in the business and industry sector in which the person works.
+"The most important skills include leadership, writing, public speaking, ethical decision-making, communications and training and instructional design," says Keith Darcy, executive director of the Ethics & Compliance Officers Association.
 "They should also possess a high degree of courage and integrity due to the confidential nature of the work."
-Many positions require certification and regular retraining in the business and industry sector in which the person works.

 Experience in a prospective employer's line of work is a plus, Darcy says, as is knowledge of its organizational culture and how its employees work together.
-"Other past work experience could include internal audit, legal, human resources, internal controls, and risk management," he says.
-"Prospective candidates should first learn how a job is defined and structured, including what issues it is responsible for," Darcy says.
-"For example, a regulatory compliance officer must possess a different set of qualifications than an ethics and compliance officer."
+"Other past work experience could include internal audit, legal, human resources, internal controls and risk management," he says.
+"Prospective candidates should first learn how a job is defined and structured, including what issues it is responsible for.
+For example, a regulatory compliance officer must possess a different set of qualifications than an ethics and compliance officer."

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-Last updated by Philip Moeller.
+Last updated by Katy Marquardt.